The role of symmetry and dissipation in biolocomotion: Analysis

 \subsection{Stable equilibria}

 It is easy to intuit the existence of a stable equilibrium which corresponds to a stationary crawler resting on the ground.
-Such a point in phase space would be merely a single element of an entire $\R$-orbit of equilibria obtained by translating the crawler along the $x$-direction.
+Such a point in phase space would be merely a single element of an entire $\SE(2)$-orbit of equilibria obtained by translating and rotating the crawler along the ground.
 Therefore, these equilibria can only be \emph{marginally} stable at best, as the vector field vanishes along the direction of this symmetry.
-However, it is possible that this $\R$-orbit projects to a (\emph{robustly}) stable equilibrium in the reduced system (in the sense of Definition~\ref{def:stable-equilibrium} below).
-We therefore turn to the reduced system and identify reasonably general conditions under which there exists a configuration $\hat{q}_* \in Q/\R$ which is a non-degenerate minimum of $\hat{U}$.
-Then we apply Proposition~\ref{prop:stability} to conclude that $(\hat{q}_*,0) \in TQ/\R$ is a stable equilibrium.
-To be completely unambiguous about what we mean, let us define \begin{defn}[Stable equilibrium] Let $\dot{x} = f(x)$ denote a dynamical system on a manifold $M$.
+However, it is possible that this $\SE(2)$-orbit projects to a (\emph{robustly}) stable equilibrium in the reduced system (in the sense of Definition~\ref{def:stable-equilibrium} below).
+We therefore turn to the reduced system and identify reasonably general conditions under which there exists a configuration $s_* \in \SE(2) \backslash Q$ which is a non-degenerate minimum of $\widehat{U}$.
+Then we apply Proposition~\ref{prop:stability} to conclude that $(s_*,0) \in P$ is a stable equilibrium.
+There exist a few competing definitions of stability, so to be completely unambiguous about what we mean, let us define \begin{defn}[Stable equilibrium] Let $\dot{x} = f(x)$ denote a dynamical system on a manifold $M$.
 Then we call $x_* \in M$ a \emph{robustly stable equilibrium} if $f(x_*) = 0$ and the spectrum of $D f(x_*)$ lies strictly left of the imaginary axis. \end{defn} This definition is to be seen in contrast to weaker notions such as \emph{marginal stability} wherein eigenvalues may lie on the imaginary axis.
 In particular, a robustly stable equilibrium is a hyperbolic fixed point which (locally) attracts solution curves at an exponential rate.